ruippeixotog/scala-scraper/README.md

 ```

 `JsoupBrowser` uses internally `java.net.HttpURLConnection`.
 Configuring those JVM-wide system properties will affect not only `Browser` instances, but _all_ requests done using `HttpURLConnection` directly or indirectly. `HtmlUnitBrowser` was implementated so that it reads the same system properties for configuration, but once the browser is created they will be used on every request done by the instance, regardless of the properties' values at the time of the request.

+## Integration with Typesafe Config

+The [Scala Scraper Config module](modules/config/README.md) can be used to load extractors and validators from config files.

+## New Features and Migration Guide

+The [CHANGELOG](CHANGELOG.md) is kept updated with the bug fixes and new features of each version.
+When there are breaking changes, they are listed there together with suggestions for migrating old code.

 ## Copyright